Coulomb crystallization of xenon highly charged ions in a laser-cooled Ca+ matrix

-Unlike other systems, our experiment utilizes Coulomb crystals of Ca$^+$ ions for sympathetic cooling of the HCIs.
-These are realized by Doppler cooling of photoionised Ca atoms that are injected into the trapping region from a dedicated oven, as shown in Fig. \ref{Fig1} a).
-The fluorescence of trapped Ca$^+$ ions is imaged with a system that comprises an in-vacuum high numerical aperture aspheric lens that produces a 3$\times$ magnified image outside the vacuum system \cite{leopold_cryogenic_2019}, and a microscope assembly that further magnifies this latter image $10\times$ on an EMCCD camera.
+Unlike other systems, our experiment utilizes Coulomb crystals of Ca$^+$ ions for sympathetic cooling of the HCIs. \risp{Neutral Ca atoms are introduced into the trapping region from a dedicated resistively heated oven, as shown in Fig.~\ref{Fig1}(a). $^{40}$Ca$^+$ ions are selectively produced within the trapping region by resonant two-step photoionization using light at 423~nm and 375~nm.
+Doppler cooling is performed on the Ca$^+$ cycling transition using a cooling beam at 397~nm overlapped with an 866~nm repumper.
+All optical sources are diode lasers, with their frequencies stabilized using a wavelength meter.} The fluorescence of trapped Ca$^+$ ions is imaged with a system that comprises an in-vacuum high numerical aperture aspheric lens that produces a 3$\times$ magnified image outside the vacuum system \cite{leopold_cryogenic_2019}, and a microscope assembly that further magnifies this latter image $10\times$ on an EMCCD camera (Andor iXon Ultra 888).

 Our experimental sequence broadly traces the ones described in \cite{Schmoeger2015Science,Dijck2023RSI}.
 In this work, the Xe HCIs are extracted from the EBIT every 250 ms, with the extraction energy depending on the ionization state.
 To provide a concrete example, in the following we describe the typical sequence for Xe$^{11+}$ HCIs.
 For this ionization state we use an electron-beam energy of $\simeq$ 280 eV, while the extraction energy is 400 $q$eV, with $q=11$.
 After extraction, the HCIs are directed and focused using a series of Sikler lenses \cite{Sikler2005,SiklerMandal2011}, as shown in Fig. \ref{Fig1} a).
 We utilise the signal of microchannel plate 1 to maximise the number of HCIs extracted.
 An example of a time-of-flight spectrum obtained on this microchannel plate is shown in Fig. \ref{Fig1} b).
-The peaks of the different ionization states are rather broad, have internal structure, and partially overlap due to the fact that Xe has a large number of stable isotopes.
+The peaks of the different ionization states are rather broad, have internal structure, and partially overlap due to the fact that Xe has a large number of stable isotopes. \risp{Note that the shape of the peaks and their substructure depend on the extraction settings, namely the extraction voltage and the voltages of the first two Sikler lenses.}

 After the electrostatic bender, the HCIs are charge-selected using Sikler lens 3 as a timed gate.
 They are then decelerated and bunched in energy using a pulsed-drift tube whose first electrode is kept at 250\,V, while the second is at 600 V. Both potentials are switched to zero while the HCIs are traveling through the tube.
 The second microchannel plate is placed after the pulsed-drift tube and has incorporated a retarding-field analyzer that is used to measure the energy distribution of the HCI bunch, as shown in Fig. \ref{Fig1} c).
 With the above settings, we typically obtain decelerated bunches with mean energies of $\simeq$ 160\,$q$eV and full width at half maximum of $\simeq$ 10-15\, $q$eV.
 The spread in energy is substantially larger than in Ar HCIs (see, e.~g., \cite{Dijck2023RSI}), and we attribute this to the overlapping signals coming from different isotopes.